-Unlike the Environmental Protection Agency, the Securities and Exchange Commission lacks a paramilitary force.
-But one recent article says it’s nonetheless preparing for war.
-The SEC’s enemy is initial coin offerings (ICOs), a capital raising tool popular with “fintech” companies immersed in blockchain.
+Unlike the EPA, the Securities and Exchange Commission (SEC) lacks a paramilitary force.
+But one recent article says it’s nonetheless gearing for war.
+The SEC’s enemy is initial coin offerings (ICOs), a capital-raising tool popular with startups immersed in blockchain.

 In a 10,000-word tome, consultant John Stark, a 20-year veteran of the SEC’s enforcement division, outlined the Commission’s battle plan.
-The opus included a myriad of violent and marital imagery.
+The opus included myriad of violent and marital imagery.
 “Sweeps” appears eight times, along with “counteroffensives,” “well-stocked statutory armory,” “onslaught,” “dragnet,” and “blood on the floor.”
-One wonders if Mr. Stark is discussing a government agency or the Viet Cong.
+Is Mr. Stark is discussing a government agency or the Viet Cong?

-Joining the SEC in this bloody coalition are various federal, state, and even international bodies ready to fix bayonets and charge (!) for the glory of investor protection.
+Various federal, state, and even international bodies are ready to fix bayonets and charge (!) with the SEC for the glory of investor protection.

-Assuming Mr. Stark knows his subject, the SEC’s mobilization raising interesting questions about the role federal regulators should play at the dawn of the third internet.
-The agency like so much of the administrative state arose via the government-induced-and-exacerbated Great Depression.
+Assuming Mr. Stark knows his stuff, the SEC’s plan raises interesting questions about federal regulators at the dawn of the third net.
+The agency like so much of the administrative state arose via the government-induced Great Depression.

 But to Mr. Stark and many others this isn’t enough.
 The government should protect investors from fully disclosed and vetted opportunities.
 This common bureaucratic view though has a price.